hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

+### Why learn HTML, CSS and JavaScript?

+The 3 languages all web developers must learn:

+   1. HTML to define the content of web pages

+   2. CSS to specify the layout of web pages

+   3. JavaScript to program the behaviour of web pages

+Everything you see in a website is a result of the combination of HTML and CSS.
+With these two languages, you will have the skills you need to bring your website design to life!In order to make interactive web pages we will need to use JavaScript.

+This tutorial is about the basics of HTML and CSS.
+JavaScript we will use immediately when implementing Leaflet!

 ### HTML

-Hypertext Markup Language is used to structure content for web browsers.
+HTML stands for Hyper Text Markup Language.
+It is used to give websites structure with text, links, images, and other fundamental elements.
 The simplest HTML page looks like this:

 ``` html
     <!DOCTYPE html>